5jt/dyalog-cookbook/manuscript/13 Windows Services.md

 A> # Pitfalls when installing / uninstalling Windows Services A>
 A> Be warned that when you have opened the "Services" GUI while installing or uninstalling a Windows Service then you must press F5 on the GUI in order to update it.
+A>
-The problem is not that the GUI does not update itself, though this can be quite annoying; it can get much worse: you might end up with a Service marked in the GUI as "disabled", and the only thing you can do by then is rebooting the machine.
-This will happen when you try to perform an action on the GUI when it is not in sync with the Service's current state.
+A> The problem is not that the GUI does not update itself, though this can be quite annoying; it can get much worse: you might end up with a Service marked in the GUI as "disabled", and the only thing you can do by then is rebooting the machine.
+A>
+A> This will happen when you try to perform an action on the GUI when it is not in sync with the Service's current state.

 A> # SC: Service Control
 A>